-From many years of engaging both closely and at arm's length with writers and their work, we firmly believe a writer's work develops best when writer and editor or assessor get together, talk it through and rub sensibilities to stir the humanity in each other; when private meets public in a relationship that can refine or transform the author's vision and help direct their work toward its destined market.
+From many years of engaging both closely and at arm's length with writers and their work, Flood Manuscripts firmly believe a writer's work develops best when writer and editor or assessor get together, talk it through and rub sensibilities to stir the humanity in each other; when private meets public in a relationship that can refine or transform the author's vision and help direct their work toward its destined market.
+Kathryn Heyman (Australian Writers Mentorship Program) has passed a number of writers over to Flood Manuscripts when their service has exhausted their brief.
+Flood Manuscripts has carried a number of those writers through to sign with top agencies(most recently Emma Harcourt-'A Slip of Silk'-signed with Curtis Brown Australia).
 An assessment (appraisal) service thrives on the quality of its assessors and the track record of its authors.
-At Flood Manuscripts we offer excellence in all aspects.
+Flood Manuscripts offers excellence in all aspects.

 As a writer, Tom's work has won The Miles Franklin Award, the Victorian Premiers Award, the Australian/Vogel Award and the Orange Banjo Paterson Short Story Award.
 His writing has been commissioned in collections, journals and newspapers in Australia, UK and USA, for screen, stage and radio, and is also exhibited in the National Museum of Australia.
 He is also a working musician in the trio Blues Angels.